sameermahajan/Alexa-Custom-Skills/async-loop/README.md

 ## back end service

-backend_service.py: It is faking some processing time by waiting for some time.
+backend_service.py: It is hosted on lambda and faking some processing time by waiting for some time.